microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

   },
   ```

-1. Replace *// Send an email on behalf of the current user.* with the following code.
-This configures and sends the POST request to the */me/sendMail* endpoint and processes the response.
+1. Replace *// Send an email on behalf of the current user* with the following code.
+This configures and sends the POST request to the */me/sendMail* endpoint, and processes the response.

   ```
   // Send an email on behalf of the current user.